pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 You can specify the inter eye distance (IED) of a wearer in the wearer profile before making a recording to further improve the accuracy of the measurements.
 If no IED value is specified, the population average of 63 mm is used.

 ## Pupil Diameters
 After uploading a recording to Pupil Cloud, pupil diameters are computed automatically at 200 Hz.
-The computed pupil diameters correspond to the actual physical diameter of the 3D pupil, rather than the apparent pupil diameter in the eye video.
-Measurements are given in mm.
+The computed pupil diameters correspond to the actual physical diameter of the real pupil, rather than the apparent pupil diameter in the eye video.
+The algorithm does not provide independent measurements per eye but reports a single value for both eyes.

 Similar to the 3D eye states, the accuracy of the pupil diameter measurements improves when supplying the wearer's IED in the wearer profile before making a recording.